typedb/typedb-docs/_04-cloud-deployment/03-aws.md

 [slide:start]
 [header:start]Wait for Stack Creation[header:end]
 [body:start]![Wait for Stack Creation](/docs/images/cloud-deployment/aws_cf_stacks_a.png)[body:end]
 [footer:start]Once the stack creation form is successfully submitted, we will be redirected to the Stacks page.
-Although, it may seems as the stack has not been created, Amazon is processing the stack creation and after a short while ...[footer:end]
+Although it may seem as the stack has not been created, Amazon is processing the stack creation and after a short while ...[footer:end]
 [slide:end]

 [slide:start]